bellisk/CalibreFanFicManagement/README.md

 - handling series links as well as work links
 - change config handling so that command-line options override config ones, not vice versa
+- import from page with list of urls, e.g. collection or author page

 ## Usage
 If you want to save bookmarks in a calibre library, you will need to install the